drobilla/serd/doc/c/overview.rst

    All data is expressed in statements.

 Streams
-   Serd is designed around the concept of data streams, which allow components to send data to each other in a general way.
+   Components communicate by sending and receiving streams of data.
    Data is streamed via :doc:`api/serd_sink`, which is an abstract interface that receives :doc:`api/serd_event`.
-   An event is essentially a statement, but there are a few additional event types that reflect context changes and support pretty-printing.
+   The most fundamental event is a statement event, the few additional types describe context that is used to support things like pretty-printing.

-   Some objects act as a sink and send data to some other sink, which allow them to be inserted in a data `pipeline` to process the data as it streams through.
+   Some components both send and receive data, which allow them to be inserted in a `pipeline` to process the data as it streams through.
    For example,
    a :doc:`api/serd_canon` converts literals to canonical form, and a :doc:`api/serd_filter` filters statements that match (or do not match) some pattern.

-   An event stream may not contain all the information necessary to exactly reproduce an input document.
+   An event stream describes changes to data and its context, but does not store the context.
    For that, an associated :doc:`api/serd_env` is maintained.
    This stores the active base URI and namespace prefixes which can, for example,